mezpahlan/mezpahlan.github.io/_posts/2013-04-08-coffee-cake.md

 Back on the cake making!
 This time with a sugar filled coffee cake that is easy peasy to make.
 I would leave this for special occasions since the ingredients are rather rich and on the excessive side.
 Makes for a great cake!

 <figure>
-{% picture {{ page.id }}/coffee-cake.jpg alt="Sorry about the blurry picture.
+{% picture {{ page.id | remove_first: "/blog/" }}/coffee-cake.jpg alt="Sorry about the blurry picture.
 It was so yummy we couldn't wait to eat it!" class="captioned-picture"%}
 <figcaption>Sorry about the blurry picture.
 It was so yummy we couldn't wait to eat it!</figcaption>
 </figure>